Find the answers to the most common questions prospective surrogates have about the surrogacy process.

 Can I work with intended parents I already know?

 Yes.
 Many surrogates choose to carry a pregnancy for a close friend or family member.
 This is known as identified surrogacy.
-However, it is important to consider the potential implications surrogacy may have on your relationship with the intended parents.
+However, it is important to consider the potential implications surrogacy may have on your relationship with the intended parents, so you’ll want to research questions on surrogacy for this particular situation.
 You may want to look into an agency’s support and contact mediation services to help prevent any potential tension that could arise during the surrogacy process.

 How much contact will I have with the prospective parents?

 It is up to you and the intended parents to decide how much contact you would like to share during and after the surrogacy process.
 Most intended parents want to receive regular updates throughout the pregnancy, and some surrogates choose to invite the intended parents to key appointments throughout the process.
 Many surrogates and intended parents establish an ongoing relationship and maintain contact long after the baby is born.
-Your desired amount of contact should be addressed during the surrogacy planning and matching process.
+Your desired amount of contact should be addressed during the surrogacy planning and matching process, when you can ask questions related to surrogacy contact and communication.

 Does surrogacy cost me anything?